-Palm oil: What are the issues?
+Iceland Christmas advert: What is palm oil? - CBBC Newsround

-The UK supermarket Iceland has announced that it will stop using palm oil in its own branded products by the end of this year, saying it hopes that could help protect the environment.
+Earlier this year, the UK supermarket announced that it will stop using palm oil in its own branded products by the end of this year, saying it hopes that could help protect the environment.

 It is the first major UK supermarket to ban using the oil.

-The frozen food shop said it was made aware of the environmental issues of using palm oil by campaigners from the environmental organisation Greenpeace, which works to protect the natural world.
+The frozen food shop said it was made aware of the environmental issues of using palm oil by campaigners from Greenpeace, which works to protect the natural world and originally made the animation that Iceland hoped to use.

-"Until such a time as there is genuinely sustainable palm oil that contains zero deforestation, we are saying no to palm oil," explained Iceland managing director Richard Walker.
+"Until such a time as there is genuinely sustainable palm oil that contains zero deforestation, we are saying no to palm oil," explained Richard.
 "We think it's the right thing to do."

 So what is palm oil, what are the environmental issues with it and why is it causing a debate?